 Precedence diagrams are the most common notation used for hand calculating a schedule, and can also be helpful in visualizing the interactions between activities.
 In precedence diagrams, each activity is represented as a box.
 In the most simple form, the box simply contains the name of the activity, but the box can also have other attributes for the activity, e.g., duration, start and end times, or float.
 We'll discuss these items when we start calculating schedules.
 The boxes are connected into the network using relationships which are represented by arrows.
 Some activities have durations, and others may be a milestone (an activity with no duration to represent a specific point in time).
-This notation is also sometimes referred to as Activity on Node, since the activities are represented by arrows connecting the nodes.
+This notation is also sometimes referred to as Activity on Node, since the activities are represented by nodes (boxes) and the relationships are represented by arrows connecting the nodes.